raypendergraph/hid-demo/README.md

 Similarly the Symbol DS9208 barcode scanner needs to be switched from it's default mode to a UDB HID mode where it doesn't also send keystrokes to the web browser.
 To accomplish this, set the DS9208 to IBM HAND-HELD USB mode which will change the **productId**  to `0x1300` and the **vendorId** will remain the same.
 This can be accomplished by scanned the included quick refernce sheet with the appropriate mode barcode.

+# Topaz signature tablet
+The Topaz signature tablet will work if installed.
+You must have already installed the SigWeb binary available [here](https://topazsystems.com/sdks/sigweb.html).
+Once installed the page should be able to interact with the tablet.
+This device is **not** using the WebHID interface as the USB API for the devices are proprietary and require drivers.
+You must follow the instructions in the above link to properly install the binary driver and configure it for your specific tablet.

 # Running
 `npm i && npm start`